 What Are the Results?

 There are several different ways you can apply the glass to your work.
-Firstly, you can put it on top of glazed work.
+Firstly, you can put it on top of the glazed work.
 For a different result, you can glaze your work and then scrape back the glaze in certain places and put the glass in these places.
 There are quite a lot of factors to consider with this, as the type of glass you use and the type of clay you use will have a big effect on the finished result.
 It’s advisable to test out your clays and a little glass together on a few test tiles before you fire your main pieces with glass.

 The results with this type of work are quite literally endless.
 For a little inspiration, check out the work of the incredible ceramicist Steven Branfman, who rolls his ceramics in crushed glass and puts them through a Raku firing, creating the most mind-blowing textures on the outside of his work.